josephsmithberger/XogotDocs/Documentation.docc/Manual/2d/using_tilesets.md

 ### Using a collection of scenes

-Since Godot 4.0, you can place actual scenes as tiles.
+You can also place actual scenes as tiles.
 This allows you to use any collection of nodes as a tile.
 For example, you could use scene tiles to place gameplay elements, such as shops the player may be able to interact with.
 You could also use scene tiles to place AudioStreamPlayer2Ds (for ambient